Imperial Cup Preview, Tips, Runners & Trends

 Imperial Cup Trend Analysis

-✅ The trend factor which had produced 10+ winners and shows the best LSP, an LSP of +36.58 is when runners had 2 career wins in Jumps (Hurdle) races.
+βœ… The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +31.08, is when runners had 2 career wins in Jumps (Hurdle) races.

-❌ The worst performing factor that has failed to produce a single winner is when runners ran in a race worth £4,000 on debut, when backing these the trend shows a record of 0-41.
+❌ The worst performing factor that has failed to produce a single winner is when runners had 6 starts in the past year, when backing these, the trend shows a record of 0-54.

-The course which has produced the most winners of the Imperial Cup is Newbury, there has been a total number of 4 winners of this race who ran at Newbury last time out.
-The next best course which has produced the second most winners is Sandown, there has been a total number of 3 winners of this race who ran at Sandown last time out.
+The course which has produced the most winners of the Imperial Cup is Newbury; there have been a total of 4 winners of this race who ran at Newbury last time out.
+The next best course, which has produced the second most winners, is Sandown; there have been a total of 3 winners of this race who ran at Sandown last time out.

-The race is open to both sexes with the Male runners having produced a total of 18 winners from a total of 343 runners whilst the Female runners have produced 2 winners from a total of 19 runners.
+The race is open to both sexes, with male runners having produced a total of 18 winners from a total of 341 runners, while female runners have produced 2 winners from a total of 20 runners.

 These are the stallions whose offspring have not produced a winner of the Imperial Cup despite multiple attempts: